Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Heather Jones - Vertical Group

 Hi.
 I have a couple of quick questions and then a bigger question.
-One is, wonder if you could update us, I think it was last quarter, the quarter before you said something about there being about a couple of million metric tons of excess meal and destination ports.
+One is, wonder if you could update us, I think it was last quarter, or the quarter before you said something about there being about a couple of million metric tons of excess meal and destination ports.
 And I was wondering if you could give us an update on where – what you think the imbalance is currently.

 Soren W. Schroder - Bunge Ltd.